6 January 2016

 Ephesians 3:2-3; 5-6

-Some years ago there was a missionary priest I knew who was working in Ghana.
+I had a priest friend working in Ghana.
 He loved nature especially birdwatching, taking great delight in seeing the lovely different colored birds one finds in Africa.
-Once he decided to take a few days vacation and went into a great forest not far from where he was working to observe the different kinds of birds.
+Once he decided to take a few days vacation and went into a large forest area near where he was working to observe the different kinds of birds.
 He took some food and drink.
 But after a number of hours of looking up into the trees he realized he was lost.
 However, he felt he could find his way out again.
-Two days later he was still lost and now having used up all the water he had brought he started to get dehydrated.
+Two days later he was still lost and now having used up all the water he had he started to get dehydrated.
 So he then resigned himself to die.
 The next morning, and being very weak he was seen by a local Ghanaian hunter who chanced to pass by that way and in no time had guided him out of the forest to safety.
 He knows that this man saved his life by pointing the way out of the forest to him.

 Many people in our world today are searching for a way out of difficulty and seek people to help them this achieve this, whatever name you call this person, be it a psychologist, a spiritual director, a guide, a soul friend etc.

 In the gospel today we have the Wise Men who come from the East.
 They are searchers for the truth and discovered a star that they felt could guide them to what they were seeking.
 Eventually it did.
 Amazingly, they just found a small helpless infant in a manger with his parents and they had the humility to accept that this child was the answer to their search.

 What is the star that guides you in your way through life?

 Many people will seek to follow the star of power, money, fame, popularity etc. and for a time they may seem to have found that it works, but sooner of later they don’t have the deep peace and happiness that following Jesus gives us.
 But is it easy to say that for me Jesus is the guiding star in my life, that he is the light shining up the darkness of my life.